geeknik/my-awesome-stars/topics.md

 ## data

 - [ArslanS1997/Auto-Analyst](https://github.com/ArslanS1997/Auto-Analyst) - AI data scientist
-- [nomadic-ml/nomadic](https://github.com/nomadic-ml/nomadic) - Nomadic is an enterprise-grade framework for teams to continuously optimize compound AI systems
 - [BenSFGamer/B.I.O.S.](https://github.com/BenSFGamer/B.I.O.S.) - A biographer
 - [MarcSkovMadsen/awesome-streamlit](https://github.com/MarcSkovMadsen/awesome-streamlit) - The purpose of this project is to share knowledge on how awesome Streamlit is and can be
 - [sinaptik-ai/pandas-ai](https://github.com/sinaptik-ai/pandas-ai) - Chat with your database or your datalake (SQL, CSV, parquet).
 PandasAI makes data analysis conversational using LLMs and RAG.